getify/You-Dont-Know-JS/async & performance/ch5.md

 SIMD.uint32x4.add( v3, v4 );	// [ 20, 121, 1031, 10041 ]
 ```

 Shown here are two different vector data types, 32-bit floating points and 32-bit unsigned integers.
-You can see that these vectors are sized exactly to four elements, as this matches most CPUs.
-It's also possible we may see a `x8` (or larger) version of these vectors in the future.
+You can see that these vectors are sized exactly to four elements, as this matches the SIMD in (Intel) CPUs.
+It's also possible we may see an `x8` or `x16` (or even larger!) version of these vectors in the future.

 Besides `mul(..)` and `add(..)` shown, other operations likely to be defined include: `equal(..)` (comparison), `sqrt(..)` (square root), `neg(..)` (numeric negation), and `abs(..)` (absolute value).